Which Slime Sealant Do I Need?

 Blue Label: Tire Sealant to Prevent and Repair

 Here at Slime, we think of our blue label sealant as the “fun” sealant because it keeps the fun going in all your recreational vehicles.
-Your ATVs, quads, boat trailers, dirt bikes and other non-highway tires without tubes are going to love this Slime tire sealant that prevents and repair flats.
+Your ATVs, quads, boat trailers, dirt bikes and other non-highway tires without tubes are going to love this Slime tyre sealant that prevents and repair flats.

-The blue label prevent and repair tire sealant is also a must-have for the agricultural industry and lawn and garden enthusiasts.
+The blue label prevent and repair tyre sealant is also a must-have for the agricultural industry and lawn and garden enthusiasts.
 Tractors, trailers, riding lawnmowers and wheelbarrows all benefit from no flats for two years with Slime.

 Yellow Label: Tire Sealant for Emergencies

-Highway vehicles need balanced wheels, but if there is a thick liquid in your tires long-term, you could cause an imbalance.
-Unlike the blue label sealant, which you should pre-install and leave in your tires for two years, the yellow label bottle is formulated for emergency use only in highway vehicles.
+Highway vehicles need balanced wheels, but if there is a thick liquid in your tyres long-term, you could cause an imbalance.
+Unlike the blue label sealant, which you should pre-install and leave in your tyres for two years, the yellow label bottle is formulated for emergency use only in highway vehicles.
 Once the yellow label emergency sealant in installed, it must be removed within 100 miles or 3 days, or you risk causing that imbalance.

 Prefer to view all this info in a more visual format?
-Check out this quick sealant comparison sheet instead:
+Check out this quick comparison sheet instead: